marios-zindilis/zindilis.com/docs/a-byte-of-python-2/preface/index.md

 Preface
 =======

-Python is probably one of the few programming languages that are both simple and powerful.
+**Python** is probably one of a few programming languages that are both simple and powerful.
 This is good for both beginners as well as experts, and more importantly, it is fun to program with.
 This book aims to help you learn this wonderful language and show you how to get things done quickly and painlessly.